basicallydan/danhough.com/travel/index.markdown

 This part is more of a holiday with a couple of friends :smile: we won't be here long, sadly, but I will be in the next destination for ages...

-### 8 July 2015: Seoul, Korea
+### 14 July 2015: Seoul, Korea

 My friends will be joining me here for a week, before they head home.
 I'll be staying.
 I'm still looking for accommodation, so please get in touch if you have any ideas.

-This is where I'll be staying for the longest time: **89 days**, just a day short of what the Visa waiver allows for British Citizens.
+This is where I'll be staying for the longest time: **82 days**, just over a week short of what the Visa waiver allows for British Citizens.
 I'm quite keen to make some friends here and get to know fellow travellers, people in tech, and anybody else with whom I might get on well :smile:

 I'm planning to do a lot of rock climbing -- mainly bouldering -- while I'm in Korea, with the help of [Korea on the Rocks](http://www.koreaontherocks.com/).
 If you're into that stuff, I want to hear from you.